1871fotc/1871fotc.github.io/docs/research/find-a-grave.md

 You can **[ask the Toowong Cemetery Office to help find a grave](https://www.brisbane.qld.gov.au/community-and-safety/community-support/cemeteries/toowong-cemetery#locating-graves-and-ashes-memorial-sites)**.

-Friends of Toowong Cemetery can also help you find a grave.
+Friends of Toowong Cemetery can help you find a grave.
 We can:

   - mark the side of the road with the section number to help you to find it easily when you visit.
   - outline an unmarked grave using a surface spray.
 The spray does no harm and two mowings later it will disappear.